How can datetime be inserted in MySQL and what is an example of it?

 'YYYY-MM-DD HH:MM:SS'

-• YYYY: The year in four digits
+• YYYY: Represents the year using exactly four digits.

 The following example shows how to insert a datetime column into a table in MySQL in practice.